MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/create-edit-appointment.md

 The calendar displays canceled and completed appointments and service activities.

 > [!NOTE]
 >  You can’t insert attachments in a recurring appointment.

+>  Auto-save capability cannot be enabled on appointment or recurring appointment form.

 To remove an appointment or service activity from the calendar, delete the record.